ManishSnowflakes/house-price-prediction/README.md

 2. **Deployment Decisions**:
    - Pickled the trained model (`house_price_predictor_model.pkl`) and the scaler (`scaler.pkl`) for efficient loading during predictions.
    - Chose Flask for a lightweight, fast API setup.
+   - Containerized the application using **Docker** to ensure portability and ease of deployment.
+   - Deployed the app using **Kubernetes** for scalability and high availability in cloud environments.

 3. **Possible Improvements**:
    - Incorporate location data and advanced feature engineering (e.g., distance to city center).